 Even some restaurants serve bone broth now.
 Believe it or not, there’s a bone broth to-go chain in New York City.
 A quick Google search will show that bone broth products are now marketed for dogs and cats as well.

 But what’s the truth about bone broth?
 Is it the miraculous tonic it’s touted to be?
 And are there any bone broth side effects or other concerns to consider?

 What Is Bone Broth?

-The long cooking time — ranging from eight to over 24 hours — draws gelatin and minerals, including calcium and phosphorus, out of the bones and into the broth.
+The cooking time of bone broth — ranging from eight to over 24 hours — is intended to draw vitamins, minerals, and collagen out of the bones and into the broth.
 The latter is why these types of broths and stocks have a more gelatinous consistency than a typical broth.

 Why Is Bone Broth So Popular?